 In NBA Jam Tournament Edition, Mortal Kombat characters such as Scorpion, Sub-Zero, Reptile, and Raiden have been added in secret.
 However, this inclusion raised concerns and was removed after backlash from the NBA.

-The Legend of Zelda: Link's Awakening was supposed to feature two-player co-op, but this feature was abandoned during development.
-Players had to wait for the release of Four Swords in 2002 to experience a cooperative adventure with Link.
+The Legend of Zelda: Link's Awakening was supposed to feature a two-player co-op mode, but the feature was scrapped during development.
+Players had to wait until the release of Four Swords in 2002 to experience a cooperative adventure with Link.

 9. Contra for NES: The Hidden Level Selector

 Contra for NES was extremely difficult, but the Japanese version of the game included a hidden level selector that allowed players to start at any level.
-This feature was removed from the North American and European versions, leaving players to make do as they could.
+This feature was removed from the North American and European versions, leaving players to figure it out as best they could.

 10. Super Mario Bros: When Mario Had a Gun

-In early versions of Super Mario Bros, Mario was armed with a rifle and a laser gun.
-However, these weapons were removed to give the character a friendlier appearance, leaving behind a strange armed plumber story.
+In early versions of Super Mario Bros., Mario was armed with a rifle and a laser gun.
+However, these weapons were removed to give the character a more friendly appearance, leaving behind a strange story of a gun-toting plumber.

-In conclusion, video games are full of fascinating cut features, ranging from deleted characters to unused levels.
-These cuts are an integral part of the development process, but they still arouse players' curiosity.
+In conclusion, video games are full of fascinating cut features, from deleted characters to unused levels.
+These cuts are an integral part of the development process, but they always spark curiosity among players.
 Video games are constantly evolving, and who knows what intriguing features await us in the future?